ircmaxell/php-compiler/docs/dev/macros.md

 The first thing that may look weird, is that fields are prefixed with dollar signs just like PHP.
 Of course we just need to make it slightly more "weird".

-Second, the types are directly pulled from LLVM, and most single-token types are supported (including pointers).
+Second, the types are any string type that's known by the system.
+See [types.md](types.md) for more info.

 ### Function declaration